saralsoltis/Bubble-Shift-Type-Tool/README.md

 ## Performance Notes

-- Recommended browser: Google Chrome
+- **Recommended browser**: Google Chrome for best WebGL performance
+- **Optimized rendering**: Uses 16-20 raymarching steps and optimized normal calculations
-- Higher bubble counts and larger canvases impact frame rate
-- Recommended: 8 bubbles or fewer for smooth 60fps performance
+- **Bubble count impact**: Higher bubble counts affect frame rate (recommended: 8 or fewer for 60fps)
-- 4K resolution may require powerful graphics hardware
+- **Resolution scaling**: 4K resolution may require powerful graphics hardware
+- **Format compatibility**: MP4 and GIF exports disabled due to quality issues; use WebM, PNG, JPG, or WebP instead and use external convert tool for MP4 and GIF

 ## License

-Created for educational purposes as part of a Generative Tools class assignment.
+Created for educational purposes as part of a Generative Tools workshop with [Vera Van Der Seyp](https://veravandeseyp.com/) All rights reserved